matthew16550/plantuml/docs/releasing.md

 	git tag -a v1.2021.1 -m "version 1.2021.1" git push origin v1.2021.1

-As an extra precaution, the release will only happen if the username making the push is matched in the CI `Configure job` step.
+The release will only happen if the username making the push is matched in the CI `Configure job` step.

 # Releases Elsewhere